So What is Bur Oak Blight?

 - Leaves turning brown and curling

-- Black spots at the base of leaf stalk
+- Black spots at the base of the leaf stalk

-- ning on the tree through the winter
+- Dead leaves remain on the tree through the winter

-How do I protect & treat my oak tree?
+How do I protect and treat my oak tree?

 Rainbow Treecare has begun research trials to determine which fungicide treatments will deliver increased effectiveness against BOB.
 Throughout the long, painstaking process of studying tree conditions, we will continue to update our practices based on the results of our research.